 George Home

-George Home occupied Malta House between 1841 and 1844.
-Styled ‘of Buskinburn’ in Post Office Directories, he was born on 08 December 1796 and baptised at Coldingham, Berwickshire on 12 December 1796, though his own memoir gives 1794 as the year of his birth.
-He was the fourth son of Commander Alexander Home, R.N., of…
+George Home of Buskinburn occupied Malta House between 1841 and 1844.
+He was born on 08 December 1796 and baptised at Coldingham, Berwickshire four days later, though his own memoir states he was born in.
+He was the fourth son of Commander Alexander Home, R.N., of Buskinburn and his wife Elizabeth Stuart.
+George Home was…

 Alexander Bennet